UAW Local 5810

-UAW Local 5810 is the labor union representing postdoctoral researchers and academic researchers at the University of California.
+UAW Local 5810 was the labor union representing postdoctoral researchers and academic researchers at the University of California.
 It is an affiliate of the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW) or AFL–CIO.
+It was merged into UAW Local 4811 in March 2024 when the UAW International Executive Board voted to approve the amalgamation of academic student employees, graduate student researchers (formerly of UAW Local 2865) and academic researchers and postdoctoral workers (formerly of UAW Local 5810) into UAW Local 4811.
 UAW Local 5810 was chartered in 2008.
 The stand-alone postdoctoral scholar contract and academic researcher contract negotiated between UC and UAW are notable for being the first of their kind in the United States, respectively.

 Membership

-Local 5810 represents over 6,000 postdoctoral researchers at the University of California, or approximately one tenth of all postdoctoral researchers in the United States.
-Local 5810 also represent 5,000 academic researchers at the University of California.
+Local 5810 represented over 6,000 postdoctoral researchers at the University of California, which was roughly one-tenth of all postdoctoral researchers in the United States.
+Local 5810 also represented 5,000 academic researchers at the University of California.

 UC postdocs work in all fields of the academy, but are overwhelmingly concentrated in the fields of science, technology, engineering and math (STEM).
 Postdocs perform highly technical work, often under exacting conditions.
 Prior to ratification of their first contract, the majority of postdocs at UC were paid less than $41,000 per year.

 In 2019, other nontenured research staff at UC elected to unionize and join UAW 5810 under the umbrella term Academic Researchers.